-It is not known whether OPDIVO is present in human milk.
+It is not known whether OPDIVO or YERVOY is present in human milk.
 Because many drugs, including antibodies, are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from an OPDIVO-containing regimen, advise women to discontinue breastfeeding during treatment.
+Advise women to discontinue nursing during treatment with YERVOY and for 3 months following the final dose.